mdriscollic/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ## Settings > Orders > General > Order templates

 Use this setting to configure your order templates.
 Order templates can be used to populate consistent information that you may always fill out when ordering from a specific vendor, for example.
-Note: Any order templates you create are shared among all users who have permission to create orders.
+Note: Any order templates you create are shared among all users who have authorization to create orders.

 Order templates contain the same fields found in order records but also include order line information, which is automatically applied to any order lines added to the order record that uses the order template.

 ### Creating an order template

 To create a new order template, follow the steps below.
 To hide a field from view during order creation, click on the eye icon beside the field name.
 The eye icon will display an angled slash mark to indicate that the field will be hidden.
 When the user creates a new order and selects the template, only the fields with the eye turned on will display.
-Hidden fields can be restored to view by users with permission to view hidden fields.
+Hidden fields can be restored to view by users with authorization to view hidden fields.
 Note: Template name is the only required field for a new order template.

 1. Click **New**.